JEE Main 2017 Result, Cut off and Merit List

 JEE Main 2017 Eligibility

-The basic eligibility criteria for appearing in JEE Main is you should be class 12th pass or equivalent with45%marks in each of the subject (40% in case of reserved categories).
-Other mandatory requirements are mentioned below :-
+The basic eligibility criteria for appearing in JEE Main is you should be class 12th pass or equivalent with 45% marks in each of the subject (40% in case of reserved categories).
+Other mandatory requirements for clearing JEE Main Eligibility Criteria are mentioned below :-

 - Compulsary Subjects- Applicants should be class 12 pass.
 They must have studied 5 subjects in class 12.
 For B.E./B.Tech. candidates should have studied Physics and Mathematics along with one of the Chemistry/Biology/Biotechnology.
 For B.Arch./B.Planning. they must have studied Mathematics subject alongwith 50% marks in total including five subjects.